-1. Check the appropriate box: [✓] Preliminary Information Statemer nt [ ] Definitive Information Statement 2.
-Name of Registrant as specified in its charter r : ROBINSONS RETAIL HOLDINGS, INC. ("RRHI" or the "Corporation") 3.
+1. Check the appropriate box:

+[] Preliminary Information Statement nt $[\checkmark]$ Definitive Information Statement 2.
+Name of Registrant as specified in its charte r : ROBINSONS RETAIL HOLDINGS, INC. ("RRHI" or the "Corporation") 3.
 Province, country or other jurisdiction of incorporation or organization : Philippines 4.
 SEC Identification Number : SEC Registration No. A200201756 5.
 BIR Tax Identification Code : TIN No. 216-303-212-000 6.
 Address of principal office : 43 rd Floor, Robinsons Equitable Tower, ADB Avenue corner Poveda Street, Ortigas Center, Pasig City, Metro Manila 7.
 Registrant's telephone number, including area code : (632) 633-7631 8.
 Date, time and place of the meeting of security holders : May 14, 2021 9:30 am Via remote communication 9.
-Approximate date on which the Information Statement is first to be sent or given to security holders : April 16, 2021 10.
-Securities registered pursuant to Sections 8 (information on number of shares and a registrants): Title of Each Class mber of Shares of Common Stock nding or Amount of Debt Outstanding (as of February 28, 2021) Common Stock, ₽1.00 par value 1,553,235,620 11.
-Are any or all of registrant's securities listed of Yes ck Exchange?
-No
+Approximate date on which the Information Statement is first to be sent or given to security holders : April 16, 2021 10 Securities registered surguent to Sections 8 and 10 of the Code or Costions 1 and 9 of th